 These are questions asked by some participants.

 - Is housing provided?
 No. You are on your own to find a place to stay.
 Ames has some specifics since it is a college town.
 Almost all leases are from August 1 to July 31.
 If you want to get a shorter lease, be prepared to pay a premium for it.
 When looking for houses, you may consider looking at CyRide to see bus routes around the town.
 Getting a place close to some bus route is useful.
 The buses are free for students.
 There is no parking next to the building of department.
 However, there is a commuter lot by the football stadium and a frequent free bus running between the parking lot and the campus.
 Ames is also quite bike friendly, not during winter, and it is easy to lock the bike at the stands in front of the building.
 There are no neighborhoods in Ames that one should avoid for safety reasons.

 - Can I take any classes I want?
 You can pick exactly two classes from the provided list each semester.
 The fall semester is typically Math 501 – Introduction to Real Analysis and Math 507 – Applied Linear Algebra.
-You cannot take more classes or classes outside of the list above.
+You cannot take more classes or classes outside of the list.
 If you are interested in other topics, we can arrange for you to sit in other classes.

 - When do I need to get to Ames?
 Plan to be here the week BEFORE classes start.
 Check the ISU Academic Calendar for more details.
 There will be some orientation, paperwork, and training during that week.
 There will be orientations specific for this program as well as all meetings that include all 1st year graduate students.
 You will be given exact schedule later.
 If you want to come earlier, that is perfectly fine but you will need to entertain yourself.